error0024/error0024.github.io/_pages/about.md

 -  Multiple first-place wins at the **NSUCRYPTO** International Olympiad in Cryptography
 -  Member of the **SPHINCS+ team**
--  Speaker at **NIST** and **University of Bristol** workshops on cryptography
+-  Speaker at multiple workshops on cryptography
--  Co-author on patents for attribute-based encryption schemes
+-  Co-author on patents for encryption schemes